mattagape/python-to-cpp/README.md

 ```
 The generated C++ file would then need to be compiled before being run.

-In theory, the ```converter.py``` tool could generate a C++ file which could do the same as itself, i.e.
+A side issue: in theory, the ```converter.py``` tool could generate a C++ file which could do the same as itself, i.e.

 ```
 python converter.py -i converter.py -o converter.cpp --filetype script
 ```
 i.e. `converter.cpp` could be compiled into a `converter` executable which would do the same as `converter.py`.
 It will have to be seen whether this is possible or not.
+This is mentioned purely as an interesting possibility; it is not the main point of this project.

 ## Previous and related work